OpenBeta/open-tacos/README.md

 ## Tech stack

+### Important news:

+- As of Jan 2022 we've replaced Gatsby.js with Next.js.
+- Active development is on [`nextjs`](https://github.com/openbeta/open-tacos/tree/nextjs) branch for the time being.

+---

 1. Data: (see [opentacos-content](https://github.com/OpenBeta/opentacos-content))

 - Climbing route data such as name, grade, FA, etc are stored in human-readable text files (markdown syntax)